Jersey Airways: History

 Meanwhile, in Guernsey, things were at a less advanced stage, and most air services were those by flying boats and amphibians.
 Guernsey Airways was very much smaller than its sister company in Jersey.
 Two flying boats were used: Saro Windhover G-ABJP and Saro Cloud G-ABXW, named "Cloud of Iona".
 In May 1939, Guernsey's new airport was opened.
 On 8 May 1939, Guernsey Airways began a service to Southampton, using a DH.86A (G-ADVK) and a DH.86B (G-AENR), later joined by a DH.95 Flamingo (G-AFUF).
 In June 1939, the prototype Flamingo (G-AFUE) was evaluated by Jersey Airways, but further orders for the type were frustrated by world events.

 At the outbreak of war on 3 September 1939, flights to the Channel Islands ceased.
 In November 1939, services resumed from Shoreham, under the direction of National Air Communications.
 On 13 June 1940, all scheduled air services between the United Kingdom and the Channel Islands were suspended.
 The following day, Jersey Airways began flying its staff and equipment to the United Kingdom mainland, and on 18–19 June 1940, the DH.86 fleet was used to evacuate 320 islanders to the mainland, before German forces occupied the islands on 1 July 1940.
 One DH.86 (G-ADVK) was on overhaul at Jersey at the time, and was abandoned; the rest of the fleet was impressed into RAF service.

 Following the liberation of the islands in 1945, Channel Islands Airways resumed scheduled services in June 1945, using ex-RAF DH.89A Dragon Rapides.
 Jersey Airways and Guernsey Airways flights then terminated at Southampton and at Croydon Airport.
 In May 1946, a Bristol 170 Wayfarer (G-AGVB) was loaned to Channel Islands Airways.

-In 1947, the British government nationalised the UK airlines, including Jersey Airways, to form British European Airways (BEA).
-The Channel Islands authorities resisted this move, feeling that it was unacceptable to be dictated to by the British Government, who had no legal jurisdiction over the islands.
+In 1947, the British government nationalised the UK airlines, including Jersey Airways, to be included in British European Airways (BEA).
+The Channel Islands authorities resisted this move, feeling that it was unacceptable to be dictated to by the British Government, which had no legal jurisdiction over the islands.
 However it was made plain that flights from the Channel Islands would not otherwise be allowed to land in England, and consequently on 1 April 1947, the airline staff, the eight Dragon Rapides and their routes all became part of BEA.